kodyrouse/redux-honey/README.md

 // addHoney() returns an object with its reducer and a state object const { reducer, state } = addHoney("funWithReduxHoney", initialState);

-export default reducer;
+// Never called directly - exported out to pass into combineReducers() when instatiating your store export default reducer;
 ```